HOME

 Cross-sortal Predication and Polysemy

-Exploring Chinese Verbal Lexicon Developmental Trend with Semantic Space.
+Exploring Chinese Verbal Lexicon Developmental Trend with Semantic Space

-The Use of a Cultural Protocol for Quantifying Cultural Variations in Comparing Verb Semantic between Chinese and French
+The Use of a Cultural Protocol for Quantifying Cultural Variations in Verb Semantic between Chinese and French

-15:00-15:30 Wu, Te-Hsin
+15:00-15:30 Te-Hsin Wu.

 Verb Use in Chinese Children: Extensibility of Instrument

-16:30-17:00 Das, Amitava
+16:30-17:00 Amitava Das.

 Towards the Global SentiWordNet

-17:00-17:30 Ahrens, Kathleen and Shu-Ping Gong
+17:00-17:30 Invited Talk: Kathleen Ahrens and Shu-Ping Gong.

 X is a What?
-Why the Conceptual Mapping Model is needed when interpreting IS-A metaphors.
+Why the Conceptual Mapping Model is Needed When Interpreting IS-A Metaphors

 Day 1: November 5th (Fri)